Manifest has been a voluntary signatory of the FRC’s Stewardship Code since its launch in 2010.

-As a service provider which supports investor stewardship, Minerva Analytics is also a signatory of the Best Practice Principles for Shareholder Voting Research.
+As a service provider which supports investor stewardship, Manifest is also a signatory of the Best Practice Principles for Shareholder Voting Research.
 Our BPP statement contains more detail about the practical operations of our service.

 The Role of Proxy Advisors and Research Analysts

 Manifest very much welcomes the inclusion of guidance on the use of voting advisory services in the Stewardship Code.
 We hope that these disclosures will bring much needed transparency and understanding of how voting decisions are made and the proper of analysts in the stewardship process.

 In some markets there has been a move towards prescribing mandatory voting.
 We recognise that some investors have therefore felt pressured to vote at all costs in order to meet compliance requirements.

 Manifest believes in the need for “quality of voting” and we hope that the Stewardship Code will act as a positive catalyst for dialogue which prioritises informed engagement over high volume box-ticking.

 Principle 1: Institutional investors should publicly disclose their policy on how they will discharge their stewardship responsibilities.